souzatharsis/podcastfy/paper/paper.md

 # Customization Examples

 Podcastfy offers various customization options that make it versatile for different types of content transformation.
+To accomplish that, we leverage LangChain's [@langchain2024] prompt management capabilities to dynamically construct prompts for the LLM, adjusting conversation characteristics such as style, roles, and dialogue structure.
 Below are some examples that demonstrate its capabilities.

 ## Academic Debate